Create a Survey in less than 60 seconds!

 Working remotely also gives you the time to innovate your existing workflows.
 See if you can automate them to your advantage.
 For repetitive tasks like tagging conversations, mentions, and answering frequently asked questions, create a mechanism that addresses this without human interaction.

-When you use automation, you will be able to re-direct questions to the right team, reduce the response time, and have faster resolutions to customer’s problems.
-Chatbots is one of the most productive automation tools that you can use right now where your customers can ask common questions.
+When you use automation, you can re-direct questions to the right team, reduce the response time, and have faster resolutions to customers’ problems.
+Chatbots are one of the most productive automation tools that you can use right now.
+Here, your customers can ask common questions.
 They can even be used to direct the customer to the right staff.

 5. Create a sense of fun

 Having a highly engaged and happy customer service team is the first step towards having a highly efficient remote team.
-If there is no sense of fun, they will feel suffocated, which will directly affect the quality of the responses to the customer.
+If there is no sense of fun, they will feel suffocated, directly affecting the quality of the responses to the customer.

 A manager should step in and create a sense of fun when people are working remotely.